From The Story of Dartmouth, by John P. Martin:

-This must also; mean the laying out of Maitland Street, because the terminus of the Canal was at first intended to be located on the shore there, as mentioned on page 28.
+This must also; mean the laying out of Maitland Street, because the terminus of the Canal was at first intended to be located on the shore there.

 The gaiety that morning suddenly changed to gloom because of a fatal accident to Joseph Moreland, prominent townsman whose activities have been recorded in this book.
 He was a ship carpenter.
 As was customary, the launching was celebrated with i discharge of cannon.
 One shot had been set off when Mr. Moreland commenced ramming down the second charge.
 By accident the gun was fired.
 The unfortunate man had both his arms blown off to the elbows.
 Within a few hours, he died.